OpenTOSCA/opentosca-vintner/docs/docs/sofdcar/guides/zone/index.md

 # Zonal Architecture

-Example of a zonal architecture connected to the cloud.
+In this document, we discuss an example of a zonal architecture connected to the cloud using the TOSCA SofDCar Profile.

 ## Downloads